lihivismel/Fact_Check/README.md

 ## Future Improvements
--Enhanced source relevance filtering
+- Enhanced source relevance filtering
--Browser extension integration – prepare the system to work as an in-browser fact-checking plugin -User accounts and personalization – allow users to create accounts and save articles they’re interested in -Visualization of evidence contribution – show how each source contributes to the overall score
+- Browser extension integration – prepare the system to work as an in-browser fact-checking plugin
+- User accounts and personalization – allow users to create accounts and save articles they’re interested in
+- Visualization of evidence contribution – show how each source contributes to the overall score